Strategic Economic Development Committee

 - Meets monthly

-The group, led by co-chairs Genesis Ramos and Bill Fioravanti, meets monthly to keep vital development projects on course and moving forward.
+The group meets monthly to keep vital development projects on course and moving forward.

 - Bill Conyea is the founder of Crestview Global, a technology advisory and talent acquisition firm.
 He has deep familial connections to and passion for the City of Newburgh, having spent much of his childhood here, including attending junior and high school.
 He hopes to leverage his unique set of technological, business, financial, and development skills to improve financial sustainability and stability throughout the City.
 He is honored and excited to work alongside SEDAC, City officials, and developers to improve the quality of life for residents, visitors, and business owners through inclusive and diverse economic development.